w-bonelli/w-bonelli.github.io/_posts/2020-6-7-in-the-future.md

 - ~~In the future~~ there is [human migration](https://projects.propublica.org/climate-migration/).[^20]

+- ~~In the future~~ there is [methane discharge in the Arctic](https://siberiantimes.com/other/others/news/bubbling-methane-craters-and-super-seeps-is-this-the-worrying-new-face-of-the-undersea-arctic/), consequences of which remain [poorly understood](https://en.wikipedia.org/wiki/Arctic_methane_emissions).

 ---

 [^1]: Kornhuber, K., Osprey, S., Coumou, D., Petri, S., Petoukhov, V., Rahmstorf, S., & Gray, L. (2019).
 Extreme weather events in early summer 2018 connected by a recurrent hemispheric wave-7 pattern.
 Environmental Research Letters, 14(5), 054002. <a href="https://doi.org/10.1088/1748-9326/ab13bf">https://doi.org/10.1088/1748-9326/ab13bf</a>.